 As summer arrived, so did the monsoons, affecting the number of missions.
-During this time, one ship crashed and all the crew KIA while returning from a FOB mission wile IFR.
+During this time, one ship crashed and all the crew KIA while returning from a FOB mission while IFR.
 Engine failure claimed another ship.
-And another crew member was KIA and another wounded on another FOB Mission.
+And another crew member was KIA and another wounded on another FOB mission.

 In September, the weather began to break and FOB missions were put into high gear.
-On 27 September, while extracting a FOB team on strings, the aircraft lost power and fell straight down into the trees and exploded.
-Although the gunner was KIA, the remainder of the crew received only minor wound.
+On 27 Sep, while extracting a FOB team on strings, the aircraft lost power and fell straight down into the trees and exploded.
+Although the gunner was KIA, the remainder of the crew received only minor wounds.
 Of the FOB team, 3 survived and all were extracted by the chase ship.

-On 12 November, while standing by at the FOB alternate launch site at Dak Pek, the crews from 1st Flight Platoon came under mortar attack.
+On 12 Nov, while standing by at the FOB alternate launch site at Dak Pek, the crews from 1st flight came under mortar attack.
 One crew member was KIA and 8 others wounded.
 One aircraft was completely destroyed and the other 3 were severely damaged.

 The month of December was a busy one for the 57th with many operations against hostile forces, but also the loss of several crew members.
-On 6 December, a slick was shot down by small arms fire and all aboard KIA.
-One 22 Dec., a Cougar gunship was hit by hostile fire, lost its tail rotor and crashed.
+On 6 Dec, a slick was shot down by small arms fire with all aboard KIA.
+On 22 Dec, a Cougar gunship was hit by hostile fire, lost its tailrotor and crashed.
 The gunner was KIA, and as the remaining 3 crew members were being extracted by strings, one fell out of his extraction harness and was KIA.